MicrosoftDocs/architecture-center/docs/reference-architectures/app-service-web-app/zone-redundant-content.md

 This architecture shows how to combine zone-redundant services into a solution that provides high availability and is resilient to zone failure.
 The solution is less complex than multi-region alternatives, offering more cost-optimization opportunities and simplifying operational requirements.
 There are many more benefits, including:

-* **You don't need to manage zone pinning or zonal deployments.** Zone redundancy is configured at deployment time and is automatically managed by services throughout their lifetime.
+* **No need to manage zone pinning or zonal deployments.** Zone redundancy is configured at deployment time and is automatically managed by services throughout their lifetime.
 * **Recovery time from a zone failure is much shorter than a cross-region failover.** Recovery time from zone-failure for zone-redundant services is practically zero.
 In a multi-region deployment, you need to carefully manage the failover process, and deal with any data replication delays that might result in data loss.
 * **Simplified networking.** All VNet traffic can remain in the same Azure region.